 Light Emitting Diodes

 A Light Emitting Diode (LED) is a solid-state light source (photo-luminescent semiconductor junction) that is fundamentally different from an incandescent lamp.
 It emits radiation in a narrow spectral band in the infrared, ultra-violet or visible spectrum when a current is passed through the junction.
 Spectral distribution is narrow, in the order of 50 nm.
-To obtain white light, rather than a single colour, two techniques are employed: phosphor- conversion (pcLEDs) that use a blue LED surrounded by a yellow phosphor; multi-chip, typically three LEDs of red, green and blue (RGB).
+To obtain white light, rather than a single colour, two techniques are employed: phosphor- conversion (pcLEDs) that use a blue or UV LED surrounded by a yellow phosphor; multi-chip, typically three LEDs of red, green and blue (RGB).
 The mixture of blue and yellow or RGB produces a near-white light.
 The RGB mixture can be varied to produce different colours.
 This is useful in colour displays but can present problems with colour consistency for a signal light.

-There are currently two main types of LED junction, InGaN and AlInGaP.
-The InGaN or nitride types operate in the shorter wavelengths from green to ultraviolet, reaching down to yellow light with phosphor conversion technology.
-The AlInGaP or phosphide types are confined to the longer wavelengths from yellow to infrared.
-New organic types of LEDs (OLED’s) are in development but are not yet suitable for light signalling application.

 When compared with incandescent technology, coloured LEDs are much more efficient than incandescent lights with filters, and white is presently at least twice as efficient as incandescent.
-However, white LEDs are fast being developed for use in general illumination and recent developments have delivered efficacies of over 100 lumens per Watt.
+However, white LEDs are fast being developed for use in general illumination and recent developments have delivered efficacies of over 200 lumens per Watt.